 The Occupational Safety Specialist is responsible for the maintenance of specialized safety equipment, such as the confined space meters and fall protection devices.
 This individual will work with Physical Plant to insure man lifts and ladders are being regularly inspected, maintained in good working condition and that staff is trained in their safe use.

 The Occupational Safety Specialist will be in charge of coordinating respirator and asbestos evaluations, including physicals, and audiograms, along with maintaining any accompanying records.
 Coordination of asbestos certifications for University employees and the University's asbestos license shall also be the responsibility of the Occupational Safety Specialist.
 Record keeping for asbestos, lead and PCB samples taken at the University shall be coordinated by the Occupational Safety Specialist.

 The Occupational Safety Specialist will review employee accident and injury forms for safety concerns and make prevention recommendations, if necessary.
 This individual will also compile a yearly accident trend analysis for presentation to the Director of Environmental Health and Safety.

 The Occupational Safety Specialist must be able to identify safety hazards in the field and ensure their remediation.

-- B.S. in Occupational Safety or Industrial Hygiene and one year of experience working in the field of occupational safety; or a B.S./B.A. in another major and three years’ experience working in the field of occupational safety.
-Degree must be from a college or university accredited by the U.S. Department of Education or internationally recognized accrediting organization
+- B.S. in Physical Science, Occupational Safety or Engineering from a college or university accredited by a U.S. Dept. of Education or internationally recognized accrediting organization

 - Good working knowledge of OSHA and PESH standards